 In late 1999, the project was formally adopted as a MEDiC clinic.
 It was given the name "Michele Tracy Project" after Michele Tracy, a member of the UW Medical School Class of 2002, was tragically killed during an outreach trip to Africa.
 The project received a grant to assist in coordination of the clinic, as well as provide funds for various health care supplies needed by the residents.

-The following topics have been addressed at clinic:
+The following topics are among those that have been addressed at clinic:

 - Flu and respiratory health